erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 6. Verifier queries the value of $\boxed{f}$ and $\boxed{q}$ at point $r$, and also computes $g(r)$.
 Denote these as $w, q', x$ respectively.
 Note that this querying happens via the polynomial commitment scheme in practice, so behind the scenes verifier sends $r$ to the prover, the prover evaluates it and sends back the result along with a proof that it is evaluated correctly and so on, check the previous section for this.
 7. Verifier checks if $x \times q' = w$.
 This is only possible if $q(Z) = f / g$ indeed, think of it like checking $f \times q = g$ in this example.

-Replacing the oracles with commitments, and oracle queries with commitment interactions and so on is often called “compilation step”, where this Poly-IOP is “compiled” into a SNARK by adding in the PCS (poly-commitment scheme) steps.
+Replacing the oracles with commitments, and oracle queries with commitment interactions and so on is often called "compilation step", where this Poly-IOP is "compiled" into a SNARK by adding in the PCS (poly-commitment scheme) steps.

 ## The IOP Zoo